fastlane/fastlane/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: ❓ Support Question
 about: Not sure how something works or how to implement some functionality?
 Ask us here!
-(But please checks the docs first 🙃)
+(But please check the docs first 🙃)

 ---